lokenx/plexrequests-meteor/README.md

 This is [Plex Requests](https://github.com/lokenx/plexrequests) but written with Meteor!
 It's been updated with [Couch Potato](https://github.com/RuudBurger/CouchPotatoServer) intergration and includes a new admin interface courtesy of the [Houston](https://github.com/gterrono/houston) package.

+A project website has been setup using [GitHub pages](http://8bits.ca/plexrequests-meteor)!

 Demo of this version is hosted on Meteor at [http://plexrequests.meteor.com](http://plexrequests.meteor.com).
 I'll look into adding a demo admin account for viewing that too.

 ##Features